Mohol bushbaby

-The Mohol bushbaby (Galago moholi) is a species of primate in the family Galagidae which is native to mesic woodlands of the southern Afrotropics.
-It is physically very similar to the Senegal bushbaby, and was formerly considered to be its southern race.
+The Mohol bushbaby (Galago moholi) is a species of primate in the family Galagidae which is native to mesic woodlands of southern Africa.
+It is physically very similar to the Senegal bushbaby, and was formerly considered to be its southern variety.
 The two species differ markedly in their biology however, and no hybrids have been recorded in captivity.

 Description

 The Mohol bushbaby is a medium size species with a head-and-body length of 15 cm and a tail of 23 cm.The head is broad, with a short muzzle, orange eyes and diamond-shaped black eye-rings.
 The nose-stripe is whitish and the ears are large and grey.
 The dorsal surface of the body has a greyish-brown pelage, and the underparts are white, sometimes with a yellowish tinge.
 The flanks, inside of the limbs, hands and feet are yellowish.
 The fingers and toes have spatulate tips.
 The tail is darker than the rest of the fur but is not very bushy.